quodlibetor/git-instafix/README.md

     curl --proto '=https' --tlsv1.2 -LsSf https://github.com/quodlibetor/git-instafix/releases/latest/download/git-instafix-installer.sh | sh

-If you're on MacOS you can use homebrew:
+If you have Homebrew (including linuxbrew) you can install it with:

     brew install quodlibetor/git-tools/git-instafix